brucks1217/Explaining-the-Impact-of-Design-Choices-on-Model-Quality-in-Predictive-Process-Monitoring/README.md

 + CPU : Intel i9-12900
 + GPU : Nvidia RTX-3090TI

-This project is based on the 2.2.0-cuda11.8-cudnn8-runtime Docker image, which includes CUDA 11.8 and cuDNN 8.
+This project is based on the 2.2.0-cuda11.8-cudnn8-runtime Docker image, which includes CUDA 11.8 and cuDNN 8 (Python 3.10.13).

 You can download required docker image with :
 ```